umnsigmanu/website/src/pages/alumni/index.md

   We invite all alums to explore this site and learn about ways to get involved with the chapter.
 main:
-  heading: Get in touch!
+  heading: Get In Touch!
   description: >
     Share your knowledge with the chapter in a LEAD presentation, become an Alumni mentor, join our LinkedIn group to connect with old/new friends, or come for a visit on game day and see your old room!
 donation:
-  heading: Support our chapter
+  heading: Support Our Chapter
   description: >
     As an organization, Sigma Nu Gamma Tau exists to provide our members with a unique college experience and brotherhood that will benefit them for the rest